Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 Nor mine.

-Nor anyone else's.
+Nor anyone else’s.

 That can feel disappointing if one imagines America as covenant nation.

 But it becomes liberating if one sees America as a republic designed to protect conscience.

-## Christianity Helped Shape America - But So Did Everything Else
+## Christianity Helped Shape America — But So Did Everything Else

 Now comes the part that upsets simplistic narratives on both sides.